-This course will introduce students to basic network analysis techniques, emphasizing developing programming skills to manipulate and analyze real network data using Python.
+This course will introduce students to basic network analysis techniques, with an emphasis on developing programming skills to manipulate and analyze real network data using Python.
 The course includes topics such as network evolution, link prediction, network centrality, models of information diffusion on networks, and community structure.